 No, Guinea pigs cannot eat green tomatoes.
 Unripe tomatoes have a higher alkaloid level then ripe tomatoes 31 much weight for the tomatoes to Ripen before feeding them to the guinea pig.

+When considering introducing tomatoes to your guinea pig’s diet, always prioritize their safety and well-being.
+If you’re uncertain about any food, consult a veterinarian for guidance tailored to your pet’s specific needs.
 The staple diet for the guinea pig is always hay, the vegetables and fruits that you serve are just a type of supplement.
 They should not be replaced with the main diet and must be served in quantities that have been suggested above.
 Overeating Tomatoes can have fatal consequences for your Guinea pig.